Zowe-Java-SDK/ZosShell/README.md

     whoami                   - show current connected user name

 Along with following custom commands:

-    count members           - return member count in dataset count datasets          - return dataset count in dataset cp | copy <arg> arg>    - where arg can be ".", member, dataset or dataset(member)
+    get <arg>                - where arg is a job name - output job log count members           - return member count in dataset count datasets          - return dataset count in dataset cp | copy <arg> arg>    - where arg can be ".", member, dataset or dataset(member)